 The reality is that a motorcycle crash can happen in mere seconds.
 A car driver might take their eyes off the road to respond to a text, come speeding down the highway at a hundred miles per hour, or briefly close their eyes due to fatigue.
 Unfortunately, there’s no easy way to know what happened leading up to a crash without evidence.
 One form of evidence is the testimony of those involved.
 Still, their version may be inaccurate, whether because they don’t remember, especially as their memory becomes fuzzy over time, or — more commonly — they caused the crash and don’t want to admit it.

 Video provides concrete, unbiased proof, showing investigators what factors were at play.
-If a car driver failed to leave room, was speeding, or abruptly turned into you, your motorcycle helmet camera footage will show it.
+If a car driver failed to leave enough room, was speeding, or abruptly turned into you, your motorcycle helmet camera footage will show it.

 This evidence can make the difference between receiving a fair compensation payout and not having a leg to stand on.
 You can only file a compensation claim if you have evidence that another party was liable for your crash.